-Based on an Offer Price of $\mathfrak{P}[0.75]$ per Offer Share, the total gross proceeds from the sale of the Primary Shares will be $\mathfrak{P}[243.8]$ million.
-The estimated net proceeds to be raised from the offer of the Primary Shares (after deducting fees and expenses payable by the Company) will be approximately $\mathfrak{P}[220.4]$ million.
-The Company intends to use the net proceeds from the sale of the Primary Shares (i) for store network expansion, (ii) for the commissary set-up, and (iii) for potential acquisition opportunities.
-For a more detailed discussion on the use of proceeds from the Offer, see "Use of Proceeds" beginning on page [34] of this Prospectus.
-The Selling Shareholder's total proceeds and estimated net proceeds (after deducting fees and expenses payable by the Selling Shareholder) to be raised from the sale of the Secondary Shares will be approximately $\mathfrak{P}[37.5]$ Million and $\mathfrak{P}[34.4]$ Million respectively.
-The Selling Shareholder's total proceeds and estimated net proceeds (after deducting fees and expenses payable by the Selling Shareholder) to be raised from the sale of the Secondary Shares and Option Shares will be approximately P[65.6] Million and P[61.3] Million respectively, assuming full exercise of the Over-allotment Option.
+Based on an Offer Price of \$\int 0.70\$ per Offer Share, the total gross proceeds from the sale of the Primary Shares will be \$\int 227.5\$ million.
+The estimated net proceeds to be raised from the offer of the Primary Shares (after deducting fees and expenses payable by the Company) will be approximately \$\int 203.8\$ million.
+The Company intends to use the net proceeds from the sale of the Primary Shares (i) for store network expansion, (ii) for the commissary set-up, and (iii) for introduction of new concepts and potential acquisitions.
+For a more detailed discussion on the use of proceeds from the Offer, see

+"Use of Proceeds" beginning on page 41 of this Prospectus.
+The Selling Shareholder's total proceeds and estimated net proceeds (after deducting fees and expenses payable by the Selling Shareholder) to be raised from the sale of the Secondary Shares will be approximately ₱35.0 Million and ₱33.3 Million respectively.
+The Selling Shareholder's total proceeds and estimated net proceeds (after deducting fees and expenses payable by the Selling Shareholder) to be raised from the sale of the Secondary Shares and Option Shares will be approximately ₱61.3 Million and ₱58.3 Million respectively, assuming full exercise of the Over-allotment Option.
 The Company will not receive any proceeds from the sale of Shares by the Selling Shareholder.

-The Issue Manager, Bookrunner, and Underwriter will receive an underwriting fee from the Company and the Selling Shareholder equivalent to 3.0% of the gross proceeds from the sale of the Offer Shares.
-The underwriting fee includes the amounts to be paid to the selling agents, if any and where applicable, and the commissions and fees to be paid to the trading participants of the PSE ("PSE Trading Participants").
-For a more detailed discussion on the fees to be received by the Issue Manager, Bookrunner, and Underwriter, see "Plan of Distribution" beginning on page [121] of this Prospectus.
+The Issue Manager, Bookrunner, and Underwriter will receive an underwriting fee from the Company and the Selling Shareholder equivalent to 4.2% of the gross proceeds from the sale of the Offer Shares.
+The underwriting fee includes the amounts to be paid to the selling agents, if any and where applicable, and the commissions and fees to be paid to the trading participants of the PSE ("PSE Trading Participants"), and the Underwriter's legal counsel.
+For a more detailed discussion on the fees to be received by the Issue Manager, Bookrunner, and Underwriter, see "Plan of Distribution" beginning on page 162 of this Prospectus.

 The Company's board of directors may declare dividends, but any stock dividends must be approved by shareholders holding at least two-thirds of our total outstanding capital stock.
 The Company's current dividend policy provides for an annual dividend payment from 20% to 30% of net income after tax of the preceding fiscal year, payable in cash, property or shares, subject to the requirements of applicable laws and regulations, and circumstances which restrict the payment of dividends.
-See "Dividends and Dividend Policy" beginning on page [37] of this Prospectus.
+See "Dividends and Dividend Policy" beginning on page 44 of this Prospectus.

-At least up to [262,500,000] Firm Shares (or 70% of the Firm Shares) are being offered and sold by the Issue Manager, Bookrunner, and Underwriter to qualified institutional buyers ("QIBs") in the Philippines.
-Up to [75,000,000] Firm Shares (or 20% of the Firm Shares) are being offered to all of the trading participants of the PSE (the "PSE Trading Participants") and up to [37,500,000] Firm Shares (or 10% of the Firm Shares) are being offered to local small investors ("Local Small Investors" or "LSIs") in the Philippines.
+At least 262,500,000 Firm Shares (or 70% of the Firm Shares) are being offered and sold by the Issue Manager, Bookrunner, and Underwriter to qualified institutional buyers ("QIBs") in the Philippines.
+75,000,000 Firm Shares (or 20% of the Firm Shares) are being offered to all of the trading participants of the PSE (the "PSE Trading Participants") and 37,500,000 Firm Shares (or 10% of the Firm Shares) are being offered to local small investors ("Local Small Investors" or "LSIs") in the Philippines.
 Offer Shares not taken up by the QIBs, PSE Trading Participants, and LSIs, during the Offer Period shall be distributed by the Issue Manager, Bookrunner, and Underwriter to their clients, retail investors or the general public.
-Offer Shares not taken up by the PSE Trading Participants, LSIs, the Issue Manager, Bookrunner, and Underwriter's clients or the general public shall be purchased by the Issue Manager, Bookrunner, and Underwriter, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.
+Offer Shares, consisting of Firm Shares, not taken up by the PSE Trading Participants, LSIs, the Issue Manager, Bookrunner, and Underwriter's clients or the general public shall be purchased by the Issue Manager, Bookrunner, and Underwriter, on a firm commitment basis, pursuant to the terms and conditions of the Underwriting Agreement.